 Birinapant is being developed to enhance responses, and extend survival, of patients with solid tumors where existing treatments do not provide sufficient survival benefit, or where patients no longer have treatment options.
 Based on its unique design and mechanism, birinapant has the potential to enhance patients’ responses in combination with other treatments.
 Medivir’s initial focus is on developing birinapant in combination with an immuno-oncology agent.

-Birinapant is a highly potent molecule that binds to and degrades cellular Inhibitor of Apoptosis Proteins (cIAPs), causing their degradation.
-Degradation of the cIAPs enables cell death in tumor cells, and augments the immune system response, enhancing its attack on the tumor.
-Through its actions on tumor cells and cells of the immune system, birinapant has the potential to improve the treatment of several types of cancer when used in combination with other drugs, including checkpoint inhibitors and DNA damaging agents.
+Birinapant is a SMAC mimetic that in an efficient way binds to and degrades Inhibitors of Apoptosis Proteins (IAPs), causing their degradation which enables cell death (apoptosis) in tumor cells.
+At the same time, the immune system’s response is augmented, enhancing its attack on the tumor.
+Through its double action, on both tumor cells and cells of the immune system, birinapant has the potential to improve the treatment of several types of cancer when used in combination with other drugs.

-In August 2017, Medivir initiated a clinical phase I/II study of birinapant in combination with Keytruda®, to clinically demonstrate birinapant’s effect as a combination treatment for patients with treatment-resistant solid tumors.
+In August 2017, Medivir initiated a clinical phase I/II study of birinapant in combination with MSD’s anti-PD-1 therapy Keytruda® (pembroluzimab) to clinically demonstrate birinapant’s effect as a combination treatment for patients with treatment-resistant solid tumors.

-The multicenter, single arm, open label study, which is primarily being run in the US, will be conducted in two parts.
-In the initial dose escalation (phase I) part of the study, the objective is to identify the recommended phase II dose of birinapant for use in combination with Keytruda® .
+The multicenter, single arm, open label study, which is primarily being run in the US, is conducted in two parts.
+The objective of the initial dose escalation (phase I) study, is to identify the recommended phase II dose of birinapant for use in combination with Keytruda® .
 The second part of the study will evaluate the preliminary efficacy as well as the safety and tolerability of birinapant in combination with Keytruda® in several cohorts.